top of page

 • Learning Disabilities

 Therapeutic riding lessons have been proven to provide benefits for students.
 Often people with physical disabilities can gain increased mobility and self-sufficiency while others benefit from increased self-esteem, emotional regulation, and communication skills.
-Horses are known to have a calming energy that relaxes participants.
 People who struggle to interact effectively with others, often find the companionship of their horse helpful in their treatment.
 Plus, for those with a passion for horses, getting to be around these majestic creatures makes therapy more enjoyable.

 Therapeutic riding lessons may be held in conjunction with a standard recreational riding program but should always be carried out by a specially certified riding instructor.
 To learn more about therapeutic riding, PATH International is a great place to connect with accredited programs.